The Smart Approach to Kitchen Renovation Budget Tips

 10. Save: Over-Engineered Lighting Systems

-Why you can cut back: Basic lighting layers work better than high-tech setups.
+Why you can cut back: Basic lighting layers work better than high-tech setups — and smart kitchen renovation budget allocation puts lighting dollars into placement, not complexity.

 - Dimmable recessed lights suffice for 90% of tasks — you don’t need 6 different scene settings.